 Growing radishes – a proven method

-Ideally, plant radishes during the shoulder seasons to avoid the hottest months of the year.
+Ideally, plant radishes during the shoulder seasons to avoid the year’s hottest months.
 Even when you are growing radishes in containers you will find that it is difficult to get radishes to grow well in warmer temperatures.

-Radishes grown during the hotter periods have a tendency to use energy for foliage growth and then bolt and set flowers early.
-This is of course not ideal as we want the plant to use its energy on root growth over green leaves and foliage.
+Radishes grown during the hotter periods tend to use energy for foliage growth and then bolt and set flowers early.
+This is, of course not ideal, as we want the plant to use energy on root growth over green leaves and foliage.

 Did you now that radishes belong to the Brassicaceae (mustard or cabbage) family and are related to kale, broccoli, horseradish and other cole crops.